 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you the step-by-step installation of the PHP 8 on Ubuntu 22.04 (Jammy Jellyfish).
+I will show you the step-by-step installation of PHP 8.2 on Ubuntu 22.04 (Jammy Jellyfish).
 You can follow the same instructions for Ubuntu 22.04 and any other Debian-based distribution like Linux Mint, Elementary OS, Pop!_OS, and more as well.

 - A server running one of the following operating systems: Ubuntu 22.04, 20.04, and any other Debian-based distribution like Linux Mint.